We Dipped Our Chips Into 8 Brands and Found the Best Guacamole

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 While there are plenty of addicting dip recipes out there, there’s one that I can always count on to be totally gone at the end of any party: guacamole.
 Who doesn’t love creamy avocado paired with lime, tomato, a hint of onion and maybe a bit of cilantro (but only if you’re one of those people who doesn’t think it tastes like soap)?
 Pair it with a great tortilla chip and you’ve got the perfect party snack.

-Of course, homemade guacamole is always best, but when I’m in a party planning pinch, I don’t have any problem picking up some premade guac at the store.
-But to ensure I have the best party possible, I want that guacamole to be darn good.
+Of course, homemade guacamole is always best, but when I’m in a party-planning pinch or if I’m just really craving a snack, I don’t have any problem picking up some premade guac at the store.
+That said, I want that guacamole to be darn good.
 So which brand is best?

 What We’re Looking For in a Great Store-Bought Guacamole

 The Taste of Home Test Kitchen snagged eight popular brands of store-bought guacamole.
 We were looking for these qualities in a good premade guacamole:

 - Flavor: The ideal guacamole should taste fresh and like a perfectly ripe avocado.
 Guac also needs more than just avocado flavor.
 Onion, tomato, lime, garlic, salt and cilantro are all welcome to the fiesta in good measure.

 - Texture: A good guacamole should have a bit of texture to it.
 We wanted to see some avocado chunks and bits of tomato and onion, too.
 If a guac is too smooth, it can be a bit baby food-like.

 - Appearance: We eat with our eyes so it’s important that the guacamole looked like something we’d want to dunk into.